-14 Mar 3 stars for Sweden: Restaurant Frantzen
+14 Mar 3 stars for Sweden: Restaurant Frantzén

-I wanted to photograph him, but the light was set for dining rather than photos.
+I wanted to take a portrait of him, but the light was set for dining rather than photography.
 It wasn’t in me to take a so-so photograph of a man who was all about creating the perfect experience.

 Linking Swedish producers with chefs

-Arriving at Frantzen
+Arriving at Frantzén

-I was greeted by name.
-My gaze was distracted by the dry-aged meat cabinets in the reception area.
-They were hung with pork from Frantzen’s own pigs, and quail from France… on the menu that night.
+Once I had pressed the buzzer and entered through the hardwood door at Klara Norra kyrkogata, No 26, I was greeted in person and by name.
+For this was to be a very personal experience.
+My gaze, meanwhile, was distracted by the dry-aged meat cabinets in the reception area.
+They were hung with pork from Frantzén’s own farm and quail from France.

 Appetisers by the fire

 Each ingredient had a story.
 Many were Nordic.
-Some were not; like the myoga, Japanese ginger, of which only the flower buds are eaten, while Frantzen’s own-label caviar was sustainable caviar from France.
+Some were not: like the myoga, Japanese ginger, of which only the flower buds are eaten, while Frantzén’s own-label caviar was sustainable caviar from France.

-Looking at the wine list, I saw a few names that I knew from having met them with Clos Driver, in particular Dhondt-Grellet (at 26 years old named Champagne Producer of the Year 2017) and Domaine Weinbach (Alsace) to name two.
+Looking at the wine list, I saw a few names of domaines that I knew from working with Clos Driver Wine Tours, in particular Dhondt-Grellet (at 26 years old , Adrien was named Champagne Producer of the Year 2017) and Domaine Weinbach (Alsace) to name two.